yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 Cooked Mode
 ~~~~~~~~~~~

-Running Wic in cooked mode leverages off artifacts in the Build
+Running Wic in cooked mode leverages off artifacts in the
-Directory.
-In other words, you do not have to specify kernel or root
+:term:`Build Directory`.
+In other words, you do not have to specify kernel or
-filesystem locations as part of the command.
+root filesystem locations as part of the command.
 All you need to provide is
 a kickstart file and the name of the image from which to use artifacts
 by using the "-e" option.
-Wic looks in the Build Directory (e.g.
+Wic looks in the :term:`Build Directory` (e.g.
 ``tmp/deploy/images/``\ machine) for artifacts.

 The general form of the ``wic`` command using Cooked Mode is as follows::